Maintain your HVAC by replacing the air filter

 Replace a light switch

 Whether you need to install a new light switch for functionality or aesthetic reasons, there’s no need to call in an electrician!
 Step one involves turning off the power at the source (your breaker box).
 Once you’ve removed the switch plate with a phillips head screwdriver, use an electricity test gauge to make sure no power is running to the wires before you disconnect them from the old plate.
 A standard light switch only requires two wire connections, making this a truly simple task.
 The principles of this job can be extended to replacing any basic light fixture or ceiling fan as well.
+Learning these basic home repairs will give you the skills and confidence to learn more ways to save on DIY projects.
+Few skills in life are more useful to a homeowner than being a passable handyman or handywoman.
+Of course, the best skill of any blossoming DIY’er is recognizing your limitations and having the good sense to call a professional when you get in over your head.
+Learn this skill as well.

 Photo by Unsplash